Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.24 with the Tomáš Deml's patch for Windows (x64).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version of November 11, 2021 for Windows (x64).

    =============
    RELEASE NOTES
    =============
-   MSBuild and PowerShell scripts for installing the native assemblies are made more simple and universal.
+   ChakraCore was updated to version of November 11, 2021.

    =============
    DOCUMENTATION